Category Archives: Extreme Service Excellence

 (Visionary Readability: The Google-AI response to this poem is “The text contains 3 instances where 3 or more consecutive sentences start with the same word [If}.
 Try to mix things up!”)

-Here’s an example of how to fit thoughts from long ago, like the poem If, into today’s first-time-in-history, high-pressure goings-on to make your point:
+Here’s an example of how to fit thoughts from long ago, like the poem If, into today’s first-time-in-history, high-pressure goings-on to make your point.
+The following 2021 post still rings true to demonstrate how even though we live in a vortex of change, not a lot changes:

 “IF” Buyers Can Keep Their Heads…